neuroergoISAE/FlickersOnTop/README.md

 There are two projects :
-+ Interface2App - which includes an graphical interface that define the information of flickers
++ Interface2App - which includes th graphical interface that define the information of flickers
-+ VisualSimuli - which implement the main program
++ VisualSimuli - which implements the main program

 HOW DOES IT WORKS ?